wiicode/cybersecurity-framework/silver-training/platform-specific-macOS.md

 ## Preparation for deployment

-The steps below should be followed to prepare your organisation's infrastructure for hosting a deployment of these devices:
+The steps below should be followed to prepare your organization's infrastructure for hosting a deployment of these devices:

 -   Set up an MDM server (e.g. Profile Manager on macOS Server).
 This may require setting up the Open Directory component of a macOS Server.
 -   Ensure all Configuration Profiles are signed to prevent modification in transit, or post install